-Lieff Cabraser represents whistleblowers in a wide range of False Claims Act cases, including medicare and healthcare fraud, defense contractor fraud, securities and financial fraud, and many other false claims.
+Lieff Cabraser represents individuals who uncover fraud on the government in a wide range of False Claims Act cases, including medicare and healthcare fraud, defense contractor fraud, securities and financial fraud, insurance fraud, and many other false claims.
 We have the resources, experience, and skill to appropriately investigate even the largest and most complex matters and take them all the way through trial.

 The False Claims Act prohibits people and companies from defrauding the federal government by knowingly presenting, or causing to be presented, a false claim for payment or approval.
-The act is designed to prevent losses to the federal government.
+The act is designed to prevent losses to the federal government (there are also many state law equivalents).
 Violations of the False Claims Act can result in judgment in an amount equal to three times the amount of losses the U.S. Treasury sustained, plus civil fines.

 Almost any type of fraud in which the government has paid money, or has been billed for money, based on fraudulent claims likely falls under the False Claims Act.
 Many successful False Claims Act cases have involved Medicare and military contracting fraud, while other successful cases have dealt with federal funding for environmental, energy, farm and education programs, among others.

-The "qui tam" provision of the False Claims Act allows a person or people to act as whistleblowers and sue the wrongdoer on behalf of the U.S. government.
-In such cases, the whistleblower is referred to as a "relator."
-These cases are known as qui tam lawsuits.
+The “qui tam” provision of the False Claims Act allows an individual to act as a whistleblower and sue the wrongdoer on behalf of the U.S. government.
+In such cases, the claimant is referred to as a “relator,” and these cases are known as qui tam lawsuits.

-A successful whistleblower is entitled to a percentage (ranging from 15 to 30 percent) of the total amount of monies the government recovers as a result of the lawsuit.
+A successful relator is entitled to a percentage (ranging from 15 to 30 percent) of the total amount of monies the government recovers as a result of the lawsuit.

-Any person or entity that has evidence of a fraud occurring against the government may act as a whistleblower under the False Claims Act.
-Please read our False Claims Act FAQ for comprehensive answers to your questions about whistleblower rights and whistleblower law.
+Any person or entity that has evidence of a fraud occurring against the government may act as a relator under the False Claims Act.
+Please read our False Claims Act FAQ for comprehensive answers to questions about your rights in uncovering fraud against the government.

-Under the financial reform legislation enacted in 2010, known as the Dodd-Frank Wall Street Reform and Consumer Protection Act, whistleblowers who provide the Securities and Exchange Commission or the Commodity Futures Trading Commission with information about a violation of federal securities laws may be entitled to a reward if the government acts on that information.
-The recovery in this type of whistleblower case can be from 10 to 30 percent of the amount the government collects.
+Under the financial reform legislation enacted in 2010, known as the Dodd-Frank Wall Street Reform and Consumer Protection Act, individuals (relators) who provide the Securities and Exchange Commission or the Commodity Futures Trading Commission with information about a violation of federal securities laws may be entitled to a reward if the government acts on that information.
+The recovery in this type of false claims case can be from 10 to 30 percent of the amount the government collects.

 The majority of states now also have qui tam or similar statutes, and so claims involving losses to states may also be actionable.

-The Internal Revenue Service has its own separate whistleblower provision as well for tax fraud.
+The Internal Revenue Service has its own separate fraud-on-the-government provisions for tax fraud.